 Using cloud computing, users and companies don’t have to manage physical servers themselves or run software applications on their own machines.
 Data can be backed-up to the Cloud, providing for off-site backup and disaster recovery.

 The cloud allows you to access the same files and applications from almost any device, because the computing and storage takes place on servers in a data centre, instead of locally on the user device.
 This is why you can log into your Instagram account on a new phone after your old phone breaks and still find their old account in place, with all your photos, videos, and conversation history.
 It works the same way with cloud email providers like Gmail or Microsoft Office 365, and with cloud storage providers like Dropbox or Google Drive.

 For businesses, switching to cloud computing removes some costs and overhead: for instance, they no longer need their own servers.
-This especially makes an impact for small businesses that may not have been able to afford their own internal infrastructure but can outsource their infrastructure needs affordably via the cloud.
-The cloud can also make it easier for companies to operate internationally, because employees and customers can access the same files and applications from any location.
+This especially makes an impact on small businesses that may not have been able to afford their own internal infrastructure but can outsource their infrastructure needs affordably.
+It can also make it easier for companies to operate internationally because employees and customers can access the same files and applications from any location.

 How does the Cloud work?

 Cloud computing is made possible by virtualization.
 Virtualization allows for the creation of a simulated, digital-only “virtual” computer that behaves in the same way as a physical computer, called a virtual machine.
 Virtual machines on the same host machine are ‘sandboxed’ from one another, so they don’t interact with each other at all, and the files and applications from one virtual machine aren’t visible to the other virtual machines even though they’re on the same physical machine.